LANAP Gum Laser Treatment- Fort Lauderdale, FL

 LANAP Cost Fort Lauderdale, FL

-How Much Does Laser Gum Treatment Cost?
+How Much Does LANAP Treatment Cost?

 Does Insurance Cover LANAP Cost?

-The cost of your LANAP treatment is usually comparable to
+The cost of your LANAP treatment is usually comparable to traditional surgery.
+And in most cases, your health care provider should provide some degree of coverage.

 Most dental insurance has a deductible for periodontal treatment.
 During a benefit period, you will have to satisfy a portion of your dental bill before your benefit plan will contribute to any of the cost of periodontal treatment.
 Your insurance plan information will describe how your deductible works.
 Plans do vary on this subject.
 For instance, some dental plans will apply the deductible to diagnostic or preventive treatments, and others may not.

-with some major PPO dental insurance, or as much as $3,900 or more,
+Laser gum disease treatment costs are about $500 out of pocket with some major PPO dental insurance, or as much as $3,900 or more, depending on the severity of the gum disease.

 - LANAP method removes plaque and diseased tissue from the affected gum pocket, leaving healthy tissue intact